isaccanedo/fineract/README.md

 Please see <https://cwiki.apache.org/confluence/display/FINERACT/How-to+articles> for technical details to get started.

-Please visit [our JIRA Dashboard](https://issues.apache.org/jira/secure/Dashboard.jspa?selectPageId=12335824) to find issues to work on, see what others are working on, or open new issues.
+Por favor, visite [our JIRA Dashboard](https://issues.apache.org/jira/secure/Dashboard.jspa?selectPageId=12335824) to find issues to work on, see what others are working on, or open new issues.

 Video Demonstration